Greater Austin: Parks and preserves

 The Austin area has long been known for its outdoor attractions and is home to numerous parks and nature preserves.

 Major parks within the City of Austin include McKinney Falls State Park, Emma Long Metropolitan Park, Zilker Park, and Hippie Hollow Park.
 Mount Bonnell Park is a popular destination, located at one of the highest points in the city.
 Outside of the Austin various other parks, including Bastrop State Park, Lockhart State Park, and Longhorn Cavern State Park, are available.
 Further from the area's core is the Enchanted Rock State Natural Area, a 640 acre park near Fredericksburg featuring a large granite mound that is popular with hikers and climbers.
 Additionally Pedernales Falls State Park in Johnson City, and Inks Lake State Park in Burnet, are among the many other parks available in Central Texas.

 The largest nature preserve in the area is the Balcones Canyonlands National Wildlife Refuge, a preserve northwest of Austin near Burnet and Marble Falls comprising 21436 acre.
-Other preserves in the area include the Wild Basin Wilderness Preserve, the Indiangrass Wildlife Sanctuary, and the Onion Creek Wildlife Sanctuary.
+Other preserves in the area include the Wild Basin Wilderness Preserve, the Louis René Barrera Indiangrass Wildlife Sanctuary, and the Onion Creek Wildlife Sanctuary.
 These preserves are all part of the Heart of Texas Wildlife Trail, a network of trails and sites for viewing wildlife habitats, created by the Texas Parks and Wildlife Department.